Skip to main content

 A 3D illustration of diabetic retinopathy highlighting the retina, normal retinal blood vessels, and damaged retinal blood vessels.

-If the inflammation isn’t taken care of, it will cause the blood vessels to break down and leak fluid.
-The fluid starts to accumulate in the retina and causes the macula (the part of the retina that controls your central vision) to swell.
 Like anything else that gets stretched out, the macula can't do its job properly when it’s swollen and stretched out of shape.
 That’s why people with DME have trouble with their central vision.

-Yes.
-DME is a serious condition that needs to be treated by a specialized ophthalmologist called a retinal specialist.
+Diabetic macular edema is a serious condition that needs to be treated by a specialized ophthalmologist called a retinal specialist.
+If DME isn’t treated properly, it can cause permanent vision loss, including blindness.

 What are some symptoms of diabetic macular edema?